YueErro/udacity_cplusplus/notebook/NOTEBOOK.md

 ![](images/threads.png)

 Threads exist within processes and share their resources.
 As illustrated by the figure above, a process can contain several threads or - if no parallel processing is provided for in the program flow - only a single thread.

+Thread objects do not have a copy constructor and thus can not be duplicated.
+So when adding threads to a vector `emplace_back()` has to be used, which uses move semantics internally, instead of `push_back()`, which makes a copy.

 A major difference between a process and a thread is that each process has its own address space, while a thread does not require a new address space to be created.
 All the threads in a process can access its shared memory.
 Threads also share other OS dependent resources such as processors, files, and network connections.
 As a result, the management overhead for threads is typically less than for processes.
 Threads, however, are not protected against each other and must carefully synchronize when accessing the shared process resources to avoid conflicts.